An updated edition of this book has been delivered to the publisher (Aug 2017) and will be online shortly

 One important part of understanding how a business works is a broad general awareness of the legal environment within which the business (and its partners and competitors) are operating.

 This brief (50,000-word) textbook aims to introduce computing students in a painless, readable fashion to the basics of law as it applies to information technology.
 It is published online, free for readers to download and print off anonymously (under a novel publishing model, financed through advertising by companies looking to recruit graduates).

-IT law is changing rapidly as the technology itself develops.
+IT law is changing rapidly as the technology itself evolves.
 A student needs not only to learn something about the law as it stands, but also to gain a feeling for the trends and pressures that are influencing the development of law as it relates to our profession.
 That is part of what this book offers.
 The legal rules discussed are illustrated via concrete details of real cases, which adds human interest to the consideration of dry abstract principles.